Robust deep learning-based semantic organ segmentation in hyperspectral images: Discussion

 For the same reason, we also did not apply any post-processing to the network output even though models like the pixel model could benefit from this, for example via morphological operations.
 For inference, we restricted the spatial context of each model to its defined input size.
 For example, the patches which the patch\_32 model sees during inference are explicitly non-overlapping as this would increase the spatial context beyond a resolution of $32 \times 32$, making a comparison across different spatial resolutions (e.g. superpixel \textit{vs.} patch\_32) harder.
 However, we also see in \autoref{fig:image_examples} that this design choice produces visible artefacts, for example at patch borders in the patch-based segmentation.

-Similarly, we did not introduce any \ac{hsi}-specific model variations but instead used, for example, the same U-Net for the RGB and \ac{hsi} modalities.
-We see in the benchmarking of \autoref{fig:benchmarking_box} that the U-Net was able to leverage the additional spectral information, but the performance gap is more dominant in the patch-based and less in the image-based segmentation.
+Similarly, we did not introduce any \ac{hsi}-specific model variations or comparisons with existing task-specific networks to avoid biasing the results towards certain inputs.
+Instead, we used, for example, the same U-Net for the RGB and \ac{hsi} modalities.
+We see in the benchmarking of \autoref{fig:benchmarking_box} that the basic U-Net was able to leverage the additional spectral information, but the performance gap is more dominant in the patch-based and less in the image-based segmentation.
 This may be attributed to the U-Net leveraging the spectral information more poorly if more spatial context is available, but could also be influenced by our limitations in the annotation quality.